Psychology: Animal studies

-Animal experiments aid in investigating many aspects of human psychology, including perception, emotion, learning, memory, and thought, to name a few.
+Animal experiments aid in investigating many aspects of human psychology, including perception, emotion, learning, memory, and thought.
 In the 1890s, Russian physiologist Ivan Pavlov famously used dogs to demonstrate classical conditioning.
-Non-human primates, cats, dogs, pigeons, and rats and other rodents are often used in psychological experiments.
-Ideally, controlled experiments introduce only one independent variable at a time, in order to ascertain its unique effects upon dependent variables.
+Non-human primates, cats, dogs, pigeons, rats, and other rodents are often used in psychological experiments.
+Ideally, controlled experiments introduce only one independent variable at a time to ascertain its unique effects on dependent variables.
 These conditions are approximated best in laboratory settings.
-In contrast, human environments and genetic backgrounds vary so widely, and depend upon so many factors, that it is difficult to control important variables for human subjects.
-There are pitfalls, however, in generalizing findings from animal studies to humans through animal models.
+In contrast, human environments and genetic backgrounds vary so widely and depend on so many factors that it is difficult to control important variables in human subjects.
+There are, however, pitfalls in generalizing findings from animal studies to humans.

 Comparative psychology is the scientific study of the behavior and mental processes of non-human animals, especially as these relate to the phylogenetic history, adaptive significance, and development of behavior.
 Research in this area explores the behavior of many species, from insects to primates.
-It is closely related to other disciplines that study animal behavior such as ethology.
-Research in comparative psychology sometimes appears to shed light on human behavior, but some attempts to connect the two have been quite controversial, for example the Sociobiology of E.O.
+It is closely related to other disciplines that study animal behavior, such as ethology.
+Research in comparative psychology sometimes appears to shed light on human behavior, but some attempts to connect the two have been quite controversial, for example, the Sociobiology of E.O.
 Wilson.
-Animal models are often used to study neural processes related to human behavior, e.g. in cognitive neuroscience.
+Animal models are often used to study neural processes related to human behavior, e.g., in cognitive neuroscience.

 Qualitative research

 Phineas P. Gage survived an accident in which a large iron rod was driven completely through his head, destroying much of his brain's left frontal lobe, but the injury altered his personality and behavior.

-Qualitative research is often designed to answer questions about the thoughts, feelings, and behaviors of individuals.
-Qualitative research involving first-hand observation can help describe events as they occur, with the goal of capturing the richness of everyday behavior and with the hope of discovering and understanding phenomena that might have been missed if only more cursory examinations are made.
+Qualitative research is often designed to answer questions about individuals' thoughts, feelings, and behaviors.
+Qualitative research involving first-hand observation can help describe events as they occur, aiming to capture the richness of everyday behavior and to discover and understand phenomena that might have been missed in more cursory examinations.

 Qualitative psychological research methods include interviews, first-hand observation, and participant observation.
 Creswell (2003) identified five main possibilities for qualitative research, including narrative, phenomenology, ethnography, case study, and grounded theory.
 Qualitative researchers sometimes aim to enrich our understanding of symbols, subjective experiences, or social structures.
 Sometimes hermeneutic and critical aims can give rise to quantitative research, as in Erich Fromm's application of psychological and sociological theories, in his book Escape from Freedom, to understanding why many ordinary Germans supported Hitler.

 Just as Jane Goodall studied chimpanzee social and family life by careful observation of chimpanzee behavior in the field, psychologists conduct naturalistic observation of ongoing human social, professional, and family life.
-Sometimes the participants are aware they are being observed, and other times the participants do not know they are being observed.
+Sometimes participants are aware they are being observed; other times, they are not.
 Strict ethical guidelines must be followed when covert observation is being carried out.